rolfbjarne/xamarin-macios/docs/custom-linker-steps/README.md

 https://github.com/xamarin/xamarin-macios/blob/d27667f48a4379e851c79de505a098b77a30074f/tools/dotnet-linker/Steps/CollectUnmarkedMembers.cs#L10

-The linker might remove members the static registrar needs, so store those members somewhere accessible for the static registrar later.
+The trimmer might remove members the static registrar needs, so store those members somewhere accessible for the static registrar later.

 #### StoreAttributesStep

 https://github.com/xamarin/xamarin-macios/blob/d27667f48a4379e851c79de505a098b77a30074f/tools/dotnet-linker/Steps/StoreAttributesStep.cs#L7

-The linker might remove some of the attributes the static registrar needs, so store those attributes somewhere accessible for the static registrar later.
+The trimmer might remove some of the attributes the static registrar needs, so store those attributes somewhere accessible for the static registrar later.

 ### Xamarin.Linker.Steps.PreserveBlockCodeHandler